Diet Recommendations for Heart Health

 To keep your heart healthy, one should adopt a healthy lifestyle.
 Do not smoke.
-Do not drink or limit alcohol.
-Have regular physical activities and keep a cheerful state of mind.
-Apart from that, eat a healthy diet and maintain an optimal body weight are also important.
-A healthy eating habit includes following a balanced diet and beware of foods that can affect heart health.
+Cut down on or quit drinking completely.
+Do regular physical activities and keep a positive mindset, learn to manage stress and find ways to relax.
+Also, having healthy eating habits and maintaining an optimal body weight are just as important.
+Healthy eating habits include having a balanced diet and limiting foods that can affect heart health.

 Having a balanced diet means to eat according to the recommendations of the Healthy Eating Food Pyramid.
 Grains should make up the bulk of our daily diet, along with more vegetables and fruits.
 Eat moderate amount of meat, fish, eggs and alternatives such as dried beans, and milk and alternatives, such as calcium-fortified soy milk.
 Eat the least amount of foods that are high in fat/oil, sodium (salt) and sugar.